GooFit/GooFit/README.md

 The build system underwent a major upgrade in the move to CMake.
 The folders that were introduced to keep the includes structured require modifications of source code, converting lines like `#include "Variable.hh"` to `#include "goofit/Variable.h"`.
 This modification can be done for you by running the provided script, `scripts/ModernizeGooFit.py` on your source files (requires Python and Plumbum).
 You should remove your old Makefiles and use the new `CMakeFiles.txt` files provided in examples - this should require writing two lines of code instead of the 50 or so previously needed.

+## Improving Performance with MPI

+Using the MPI verion with an appropriate environment setup will allow for multiple GPU's to be used, or allow for multiple nodes.
+To use this feature simpley turn the flag on with cmake `-DGOOFIT_MPI=ON`.
+This will divide the dataset by the number of processes involved.
+For instance, if you have two nodes that will be involved in the calculation, the data will be split in half.
+Currently, each node will load the entire buffer from disk, then load partitioned data it will work on.

+A few notes about using the MPI version:
+* You will need to use the `CountingVariable` for any event numbers used or referenced within the code, or anything that counts with the events.
+* Please call setDataSize after setData.
+If you do not, setDataSize doesn't have `m_iEventsPerTask`, which will need to be recalculated.

+## Configuring Group Size & Grain Size

+This advanced option is for GPU devices only.
+What it will do is search the group and grain space in order to find the optimal configuration for the particular PDFs.
+This should be run after an example has been developed and tested.
+Please look at scripts/find_optimal.py to see how to formulate a particular script.
+Depending on the searchable space, this can take hours to days to compute.
+The script will loop over the space and configure each parameter, then recompile and run the example a number of times.
+The average is provided in the spreadsheet, and the fastest version is printed to the user.

 ## Acknowledgement